 “French Independence Day,” or Bastille Day, in New Orleans is one of the city’s many cultural celebrations.
-After the Native American tribes, the area’s original settlers were all French, and the French brushstrokes of New Orleans’ history can still be seen, heard, smelled, tasted and felt today.
-From French words on street signs to French restaurants—and the French Quarter, of course—France has left an indelible mark on New Orleans’ rich culture and history, and Bastille Day in New Orleans is an annual way that the city treasures it.
+After the Native American tribes, the area’s original settlers were all French, and the French brushstrokes of the cities history can still be seen, heard, smelled, tasted and felt today.
+From French words on street signs to French restaurants—and the French Quarter, of course—France has left an indelible mark our rich culture and history, and Bastille Day is an annual way that the city treasures it.

 The celebration features live music performances where attendees merrily dance in the street, and local merchants sell food and beverages, including the neighborhood’s stores and businesses, who actively participate.
 The event is also complete with an art market featuring the works of local talent plus children’s activities and assorted fun for the whole family.